-To more fully explore the causes of simulator discrepancy and its consequences, we make the illustrative assumption that simulator discrepancy uncertainty is zero, and that observational uncertainty is very low.
-We sample a large number of points uniformly across input space, assume simulator discrepancy uncertainty of zero and an observational uncertainty of 0.01.
+In order to more fully explore the causes of model discrepancy and its consequences, we make the illustrative assumption that that model discrepancy uncertainty is zero, and that observational uncertainty is very low.
+We sample a large number of points uniformly across input space, assume zero model discrepancy uncertainty of zero and an observational uncertainty of 0.01.

-We classify as NROY only those emulated samples where the implausibility (or maximum implausibility in the case of combined data) is below 3.
-Setting such a demanding threshold allows us to find and describe the relatively small regions in input space where the simulator performs best, in two cases.
+We keep as NROY only those emulated samples where the implausibility (or maximum implausibility in the case of combined data) is below 3.
+Setting such a demanding threshold allows us to find and describe the relatively small regions in input space where the model performs best, in two cases.
 First, using the South East Asian, Central Africa and North American forest fraction in the history matching exercise, second using the Amazon forest fraction.